gini/gini-switch-sdk-android/documentation/pages/usage.rst

   if(resultCode == TariffSdk.EXTRACTIONS_AVAILABLE)
     Set<Extraction> extractions = mTariffSdk.getExtractions();

-The ``Extraction`` class includes the name of the extraction and it's value.
-This are the extractions that have been found and have been checked/altered by the user.
+The ``Extraction`` class includes the name of the extraction and its value.
+This are the extractions that have been found by the SDK.
+Inside the SDK the user checks the extractions for their correctness, therefore it is possible that the extractions have been altered by the user.